youssef-mansor/TheAgentCompany/USERDOC.md

 Please note you also need to add LLM keys to `config.toml`.
 Please follow OpenHands documentation to complete the setup.

-Then you can launch OpenHands platform.
-IMPORTANT: once you see an openhands container has spun up, you need to manually enter that container and run `python /utils/init.py` as mentioned before.

 Finally, you could now prompt the agent running on OpenHands with the task.
 You could prompt the agent with, say,